/ Exeter borough Work Accident Lawyer

 Accessing Permanent Disability Benefits in Pennsylvania

-If your occupational accident results in a permanent disability, you may be eligible for further compensation under Pennsylvania law.
-These entitlements are meant to make up for the ongoing effects of your injury on your ability to work.
+If your workplace injury causes a long-term impairment, you may be able to receive ongoing financial support under Pennsylvania law.
+These payments are meant to account for the permanent consequences of your injury on your ability to work.

 Types of permanent disability benefits: